Art has been used in medicine as a resource and tool for hundreds of years and the practice of medicine itself is often described as an art.

 Tutorials and seminars

-If you would like to learn more about using the arts in teaching, dip into the resources on this site which are laid out with questions and ideas, and take a look at this excellent book, written by two Yorkshire GPs who inspired my love of using the arts in medical education.
+If you would like to learn more about using the arts in teaching, dip into the resources on this site which are laid out with questions and ideas, and look at this excellent book, written by two Yorkshire GPs who inspired my love of using the arts in medical education.